-The Borrowers are small, 15cm high humans who live in the English hinterland.
-They live out their lives in mouse-hole sized nooks in human homes, and survive by 'borrowing' all they need ...
+The Borrowers are small, fifteen-centimeter-high humans, who live in the English hinterland.
+They live out their lives in mouse-hole sized nooks in human houses, and survive by "borrowing" ...

 See full summary »